danloh/rut/README.md

 A Service for sharing reading list to read up on sth, welcome to join

 ## in developing V2.0
-1. Frontend: Vue, webpack
+1. Frontend: Vue + vue-route + Vuex ,
-2. Backend: Flask RESTful API
+2. Backend: Flask API
+3. UI: element, CSS-stylus

 ## Changelog